-When creating the category structure for the menus, please note that each individual menu item (e.g. general terms and conditions, imprint) represents its own category.
+When creating the category structure for the menus, please note that each individual menu item (e.g. terms and conditions, imprint) represents a separate category.

-You can learn how to create and manage categories in the article Categories.
+To learn how to create and manage categories, please read the article categories.

 In order to fill the individual pages with content, you assign a layout created in the experience worlds to the category.
 This layout should be of the shop page type, as it does not contain a listing or the shopping cart area of a product detail page.